● Are you feeling hopeless and discouraged?

 You may also experience changes in your sleep pattern or appetite.
 Do you have difficulty falling asleep?
 Do you wake up too early in the morning and then can’t go back to sleep?
 Insomnia is a common symptom of depression.

 If some of the signs above describe how you have been feeling, then it is important to get professional help.
 Our licensed professional staff at The Snow Psychology Group has had many years of experience successfully helping people who are depressed to feel better and we are available to help you too.
 Let us help you get back to feeling like the person that you used to be or the person that you would like to become so that you can lead a more joyful and satisfying life.
 Extensive research and evidence has consistently shown that psychotherapy, particularly, Cognitive Behavioral Therapy (CBT), is effective for treating depression.

 We offer a free 15-minute phone consultation to discuss your specific situation.
-Call Dr. Snow at 240-676-4206 or email her at firstname.lastname@example.org to get started.
+Call us at 240-676-4206 x1 or email us at email@example.com to get started.
 Our group private practice is located in Rockville, MD.
 More information about our staff is available at Meet the Staff.
 There is no need to suffer any longer because effective help is available.
 We can help you to feel better and reach your personal goals.

 We hope to speak with you soon.